luxonis/depthai-hardware/NG6011_Dot_projector/README.md

 # Overview

-This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW2099 DepthAI SoM.
-The OAK-D-PRO-W-DEV baseboard has three on-board cameras which implement wide angle stereo and RGB vision, piped directly into the DepthAI SoM for depth and AI processing.
-The data is then output to a host via USB 3.1 Gen1 (Type-C).
-Additionally the board implements an IR led for better image capture at night and supports additional two NG6011 boards with dot-projectors.
+This repository contains open hardware designed by Luxonis, and meant to be used as an addon for the [Luxonis](https://www.luxonis.com/depthai) NG2094_R0M0E0 board.
+NG6011 board contains a dot-projector from Belago .
+All the power requirements and drive signals are provided by the host board (NG2094 OAK-D-PRO-W-DEV).

-More about the "why" are we making this product available and open sourcing you can read in an opened issue [#113.](https://github.com/luxonis/depthai-hardware/issues/113)

 ## Repository structure:
 * `PCB` contains the packaged Altium project files